Trey Mancini Player Props: Cubs vs. Padres

 Trey Mancini At The Plate

-- Mancini is hitting .253 with five doubles, three home runs and 16 walks.
+- Mancini is batting .247 with five doubles, three home runs and 16 walks.

-- In 21.7% of his games this season, Mancini has driven in at least one run.
-In four of those games (8.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 57.4% of his 47 games this season, Mancini has picked up at least one hit.
+He's also had nine multi-hit games.

+- Mancini has had an RBI in 10 games this year (21.3%), including four multi-RBI outings (8.5%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.